ranvis/php-mecab-ffi/README.md

 ## Installation

+First make sure you have enabled FFI extension, which is bundled with PHP.
+Then execute the Composer command:

 `
 composer require "ranvis/mecab:^0.3"
 `

 Make sure you have installed [MeCab](http://taku910.github.io/mecab/) 0.996 (or later compatible version) on your system along with the dictionary.
 On Windows and some Linux distros, there should be a pre-built package.

+Last but not least, if you are going to use the library from non-CLI environment such as web server, `ffi.enable=true` instead of the restricted default `ffi.enable=preload` must be set in the system INI configuration used by the SAPI.

 ## Example Usage